 Akii Ngo (they/them)

-Akii is proud disabled, chronically ill and LGBTIQA+ queer non-binary person of colour, from a refugee background
+Akii is proud, disabled, chronically ill and LGBTIQA+ queer, non-binary femme person of colour, from a refugee background

-Akii is a disability leader and internationally awarded, multi-award-winning disability and gender equity advocate passionate about disability rights and representation.
-They are a proud, young, disabled, non-binary femme and Queer person of colour.
+Akii is an international multi-award-winning disability and gender equity advocate and activist for disability rights and representation.
+A proud, young, disabled, neurodivergent, non-binary femme and Queer person of colour.

 Akii is dedicated to accessibility, universal design, non-tokenistic representation and is a fierce advocate for people with chronic pain, chronic illness, and disabilities (apparent and hidden) due to their own lifetime of lived experiences.
-Akii is also an agency represented and internationally published model – working to challenge the perception and create a positive change within the media, fashion and beauty industry for appearance diversity (i.e. surgical scars), disabled individuals, gender-diverse and POC communities.
-Recently, walking and rolling down multiple 2021 Melbourne Fashion Week shows as an ambulatory wheelchair user.
+Akii is also an agency represented and internationally published model – working to create positive change within the media, fashion and beauty industry for appearance diversity (i.e. surgical scars), disabled individuals, mobility aid users, gender-diverse and POC communities.
+Recently, walking and rolling down multiple 2021/2022 Melbourne Fashion Week shows and 2022 Australian Fashion Week.

-Previously, Akii has worked as the Executive Director for Chronic Pain Australia, as a Health Promotion Practitioner throughout Australia in government and NGOs, and Program Manager for Women with Disabilities Victoria.
-Outside of Akii’s work at Disability Sport & Recreation, they are a presenter/public speaker, writer, educator and consultant for human rights, violence prevention, chronic illness, disability inclusion, diversity, and accessibility (both on and offline).
-Akii is also the host of a 3CR community radio station show called ‘Chronically Chilled’.
+Previously, Akii has worked as the Executive Director for Chronic Pain Australia, a Health Promotion Practitioner throughout Australia in government and NGOs, Program Manager for Women with Disabilities Victoria and Impact and Sustainability Manager for Disability Sport & Recreation.
+Akii was also recently a Researcher Assistant at Black Dog Institute and the University of Sydney, working on a project about stigma for women marginalised by mental illness, disability and refugee status where they have co-written and published a scientific paper.
+Outside of Akii’s day jobs, they are a presenter/public speaker, writer, educator and consultant on all things inclusion and co-design.
+Akii is also a host of a 3CR community radio show ‘Chronically Chilled’.

-They are a qualified public health nutritionist and health promotion practitioner with over 12 years of experience throughout Australia and overseas in capacity building, advocacy, policy, co-design and systemic health promotion practice.
-Akii is currently undertaking (and has almost completed!) a Masters in Social Work and holds four tertiary qualifications - Graduate Diploma in Public Health (Chronic Conditions Management), Bachelor of Human Nutrition (ext Nutrition & Dietetics), Diploma in Project Management and a Certificate IV in Training and Assessment.
+They are a qualified public health nutritionist and health promotion practitioner with over 12 years of experience throughout Australia and overseas in capacity building, policy, co-design and systemic health promotion.
+Akii is currently undertaking (and has almost completed) a Masters in Social Work and holds 4 tertiary qualifications - Graduate Diploma in Public Health, Bachelor of Human Nutrition (ext Nutrition & Dietetics), Diploma in Project Management and Cert IV in Training & Assessment.